-Maturity Dec.
-31, 2022 Dec.
-31, 202 - Maturity 12 months 12 months Commitments linked to the consolidated group - - Equity interest purchase commitments - - Commitments given within the scope of specific transactions - - Off-balance sheet commitments linked to Company borrowings - - Financial guarantees (of which mortgages and lender's lien) (1) From 2022 to 2028 831,781 831,990 Off-balance sheet commitments linked to the issuer's operating activities - - Other contractual commitments received in relation to the Company's activities - - Assets received as collateral, mortgages or pledges, and security deposits received - -
+Dec.
+31, 2023 Dec.
+31, 2022 In thousands of euros Maturity 12 months 12 months Commitments linked to the consolidated group - - - Equity interest purchase commitments - - - Commitments given within the scope of specific transactions - - - Off-balance sheet commitments linked to Company borrowings - Financial guarantees (of which mortgages and lender's lien) (1) From 2024 to 2028 826,894 831,781 Off-balance sheet commitments linked to the issuer's operating activities - - Other contractual commitments received in relation to the Company's activities - - Assets received as collateral, mortgages or pledges, and security deposits received - - -